miladyboy/windsurf-coliseum/brain/IMPLEMENTATION_PROGRESS.md

 - ✅ Implemented player body and sword models using basic shapes
 - ✅ Set up keyboard event listeners
 - ✅ Added arena boundary constraints
+- ✅ Enhanced movement to be relative to player's facing direction for first-person navigation

 #### 4. Opponent Implementation
 - ✅ Created Opponent class for the second player